SheetJS/sheetjs/README.md

 |`dateNF`     |  FMT 14  | Use specified date format in string output          |
 |`cellDates`  |  false   | Store dates as type `d` (default is `n`)            |
 |`skipHeader` |  false   | If true, do not include header row in output        |

+Cell types are autodetected based on the type of each value in the object.
+For example, a `Date` object will generate a Date cell, and a `String` will generate a cell value prefixed with `'`.

 <details>
   <summary><b>Examples</b> (click to show)</summary>